 The Bristlenose Pleco or Bushynose Pleco is another hardy freshwater fish.
 Like Corydoras, they scavenge the bottom of the tank in search of leftover food and algae.
 All you need is a large tank and hiding spots in the tank to make them happy.
 They prefer caves, driftwood, and logs.
 They grow to about 6 inches in length.

 Tetras are also popular starter fish.
-Neon tetras and cardinal tetras are the most common types of tetras kept in aquariums.
+Neon tetras and cardinal tetras are the most common tetras kept in aquariums.
 They are easy to care for, thrive in groups of 5 or more, and get along with other peaceful fish.

 An Otocinclus Catfish is a popular freshwater aquarium fish that helps control algae.
 It can eat soft algae, but it is not the answer to an algae problem.
 Do not keep Otocinclus Catfish should in tanks to make the algae go away.
 These are small and need a safe place to live.
 They like tanks with plants and a stable environment.
 Otocinclus Catfish need stable tank conditions with little to no changes in water parameters and temperature.